Tanjiro Kamado: In Demon Slayer: Kimetsu no Yaiba

 Tanjiro and his friends, alongside Kyojuro Rengoku, embark on the Mugen Train to defeat Enmu, with Kyojuro dying after a chance meeting with Akaza.
 This leads to Tanjiro meeting Kyojuro's family, where his father and predecessor provided vital information on its status after a violent confrontation.
 His sword's color is black, occasionally turning crimson red and becoming much stronger when combined with Nezuko's Blood Burst, a technique he later learns to perform without her help.

 Tanjiro goes to the top secret Swordsmith Village to acquire a new katana, acquiring Yoriichi Tsugikuni's sword by sheer coincidence and defeating Hatengu in the area with the help of other Slayers.
 Due to Nezuko's sun immunity causing alert in the Demon Slayer Training, he partakes in the Hashira Training, developing his physical abilities to his full potential before the final battle with Muzan.

 Upon arriving at Muzan's location, where he is incapacitated by Ubuyashiki's suicide bombing, Tanjiro is sent to the Infinity Castle with Giyu, where they fight Akaza in a long confrontation.
 He perfects his Hinokami Kagura technique by entering the Transparent World and Selfless State, beheading Akaza, only for him to regenerate and subsequently commit suicide.

-Tanjiro reaches Muzan and fights him with the other Slayers; upon reaching the surface mere hours before dawn, he relieves Yoriichi Tsugikuni's memories and perfected the Sun Breathing technique, finally defeating Muzan after losing an eye and an arm in the fight and significant casualties.
+Tanjiro reaches Muzan and fights him with the other Slayers; upon reaching the surface mere hours before dawn, he relives Yoriichi Tsugikuni's memories and perfects Sun Breathing technique, finally defeating Muzan after losing an eye and an arm in the fight and significant casualties.
 However, Muzan turns Tanjiro into his successor as the Demon King, causing him to go feral and lash out at his allies, but a human Nezuko and his friends manage to revert his transformation in time.
 He heals his lost arm and eye, which otherwise remain non-functional after turning back into a human and thus end up rendering him being physically disabled.

 After the Demon Slayers' disbandment, Tanjiro returns to his life as a charcoal burner, with Nezuko, Zenitsu and Inosuke living with him, despite receiving an absurdly large pension from the Ubuyashiki family.
 He eventually marries fellow Demon Slayer Kanao Tsuyuri, with two great-great-grandsons, Kanata and Sumihiko Kamado, alive in the present day.